 Information management and communication is vital regarding all aspects of Disaster Management, especially in an age where development of technological infra-structure is taking place at an immeasurable pace.
 Uninterrupted service delivery and continuation of services are imperative aspects over the total sphere of Disaster Management, albeit recordkeeping, financial control, real-time logging of incidents and the effects and fiscal implications of all occurrences taking place in the management of a local authority.
-Dissemination of information to governmental agencies, NGO's and other role-players in the all-

-Dissemination of information to governmental agencies, NGO's and other role-players in the allencompassing era of electronic information sharing is of paramount importance, to ensure that systems are compatible to prevent time losses and confusing information.
+Dissemination of information to governmental agencies, NGO's and other role-players in the all-encompassing era of electronic information sharing is of paramount importance, to ensure that systems are compatible to prevent time losses and confusing information.